ranimth0707/PanicShield/README.md

 **From Panic Sell to PanicShield.**

-An AI agent skill that analyzes your portfolio and tells you **when to hold, partially exit, or fully exit** based on data.
+An AI agent skill that analyzes your portfolio and tells you **when to hold, partially exit, or fully exit** — based on data, not emotions.

+Built for the [OKX Build X Hackathon](https://web3.okx.com/xlayer/build-x-hackathon) | Skills Arena

 ---

 ## Problem

-Every crypto holder has experienced panic selling dumping tokens at a loss because of fear, uncertainty, or herd mentality.
+Every crypto holder has experienced panic selling — dumping tokens at a loss because of fear, uncertainty, or herd mentality.
 On the flip side, many hold too long and watch profits evaporate.

 The problem isn't a lack of willpower.
-The problem is **a lack of actionable, real time intelligence** at the moment of decision.
+The problem is **a lack of actionable, real-time intelligence** at the moment of decision.

-**PanicShield** replaces emotional decision making with data driven exit strategies.
+**PanicShield** replaces emotional decision-making with data-driven exit strategies.

 ---